B1N3/OpenSea-Bot/README.md

 This server instance can run locally on your machine at home or you can use our provided URL (opensea.b1n3.net) where the most recent version of this server will run

-[Note: If you choose to do so, your API key will be stored in our database!].
+[Note: If you choose to use our instance, your API key will be stored in our database!].

 # Deployment and Maintenance for local instances